 Ukkaṇṇaka.
 See Vitacchikā.

 Ukkapiṇḍaka.
 Uncertain.
 The name means something like ‘finding food in a house’.
-Perhaps it is a general term for animals considered pests or vermin, what we might call household pests.
-Once some monks put food out to dry and it was eaten by these creatures (Vin.I,211).
+Perhaps it is a general term for commensal animals such as sparrows and pests like rats and mice.
+Once some monks put food out to dry and it was eaten by these creatures (Vin I 211).

 Ucchu.
-Sugar Cane, Hindi ikshu, a tall perennial grass with sharp-edged leaves and a purplish segmented stem from which a sweet juice can be extracted (Vin.III,59).
+Sugar Cane, a tall perennial grass with sharp-edged leaves and a purplish segmented stem from which a sweet juice can be extracted (Vin III 59).
 Many recent hybrid varieties of sugar cane grow in India today.
 Carakasaṃhitā mentions two types of sugar cane, Suśrutasaṃhitā mentions twelve while only one type is specifically named in the Tipiṭaka, ucchagaṇṭhikā.
-(Ja.I,339; VI,114).
+(Ja I 339; VI 114).
 One type grown in northern India since ancient times and was probably known to the Buddha’s contemporaries is Saccharum barberi.

 Udakasappa.
-Checkered Keelback, sometimes also udakāsīvisa.
-Hindi panika sanp, Xenochrophis piscator (Ja.II,238; III,275).
+Checkered Keelback, Xenochrophis piscator (Ja II 238; III 275), sometimes also udakāsīvisa.
 A snake with an oval head, slit-like nostrils and five rows of black spots on its yellowish brown-coloured body.
-It grows up to 1.48 meters long, the tail making up to one fourth of its total length.
+It grows up to 175 centimetres long, the tail making up to one fourth of its total length.
 The checkered keelback is India’s most common freshwater snake and frequents lakes, ponds, river banks and paddy fields where it feeds almost exclusively on frogs and fish.
 It is also an aggressive snake, striking rapidly, with great determination and holding on to its prey tenaciously.

 Udakāsīvisa.
 See Udakasappa.

 Udumbara.
-Cluster Fig, Hindi dumbar, Ficus glomerata.
+Cluster Fig, Ficus glomerata.
 A large tree with a buttressed trunk, dark-green ovate leaves and which produces reddish mildly sweet figs that grow in clusters on short branches.
-A spendthrift or a wastrel was called an ‘udumbara eater’, i.e. one who shakes all the figs out of the tree and then only eats a few (A.IV,283).
-There was a grove of these trees near the Bamboo Grove at Rājagaha where wandering ascetics used to stay and where the Buddha had a discussion with the ascetic Nigrodha (D.III,36).
+A spendthrift or a wastrel was called an ‘udumbara eater’, i.e. one who shakes all the figs out of the tree and then only eats a few (A IV 283).
+There was a grove of these trees near the Bamboo Grove at Rājagaha where wandering ascetics used to stay and where the Buddha had a discussion with the ascetic Nigrodha (D III 36).

 Like several other species of Indian figs, this one was an object of curiosity to the ancient Indians because it appeared to produce fruit without first bearing flowers.
-The Buddha said that one cannot find an essence in existence any more than one can find a flower in a cluster fig (Sn.5; Vv.50,16).
-The Mahāvastu says: ‘It is no easier to win sight of the Buddha, great in glory, empathy, compassion and beneficence, than it is to see a flower in a cluster fig’ (Mv.I,270).
+The Buddha said that one cannot find an essence in existence any more than one can find a flower in a cluster fig (Sn 5; Vv-a 213).
+The Mahāvastu says: ‘It is no easier to win sight of the Buddha, great in glory, empathy, compassion and beneficence, than it is to see a flower in a cluster fig’ (Mvu I 270).
 In fact, the fruit of the cluster fig itself is the flower.
 The head of the flower turns inward to produce a vase-like fleshy casing inside which are numerous tiny flowers.
-The previous Buddha Koṇāgamana was enlightened under a cluster fig tree (D.II,4).
+The previous Buddha Koṇāgamana was enlightened under a cluster fig tree (D II 4).

 Uddārakā.
 See Udda.

 Undura.
-Rat, sometimes undūra, Hindi indur.
+Rat, sometimes undūra, (Ja III 123).
 The rat is a small mammal with an elongated body, a moderately pointed snout, approximately equal-length legs and a long sparsely-haired tail.
-The two most common species of rat in India are the House Rat, Rattus rattus, and the Brown or Norwegian Rat, R. norvegicus (Ja.III,123).
+The two most common species of rat in India today are the House Rat, Rattus rattus, and the Brown or Norwegian Rat, R. norvegicus.
 Both rats live in houses and barns but also in fields, jungles and along the banks of waterways.
-They chewed holes in clothes (Vin.I,109) and rugs (Vin.III,227) and sometimes overran monasteries (Vin.I,209).
+They chewed holes in clothes (Vin I 109) and rugs (Vin III 227) and sometimes overran monasteries (Vin I 209).

 Uppala.
-Blue Water Lily, sometimes also indīvara, Nymphaea stellata (Vv.45,5).
+Blue Water Lily, Nymphaea nouchali (Vv-a 196) sometimes also indīvara.
 The rhizome of this plant grows in the mud of ponds and swamps and its rounded leaves float on the surface.
-The large flowers have numerous spear-shaped petals spiraling out from the bright yellow stamen and are a beautiful deep blue but sometimes crimson, white or pink.
-Their perfume was said to last for a week (Ja.VI,536) and a starry night sky is compared to their colour (J.V,92).
-The eyes of a beautiful woman were compared with a water lily bud (Thi.382).
-Inhaling the perfume of the water lily was believed to have a curative effect (Vin.I,279).
-Very similar to the blue water lily is the Small White Indian Water Lily, N. esculenta, with its white or sometimes yellow flower (Vv.47,1).
+The large flowers have numerous spear-shaped petals spiralling out from the bright yellow stamen and are a beautiful deep blue but sometimes crimson, white or pink.
+Their perfume was said to last for a week (Ja VI 536) and a starry night sky is compared to their colour (Ja V 92).
+The eyes of a beautiful woman were compared with a water lily bud (Thī 382).
+Inhaling the perfume of the water lily was believed to have a curative effect (Vin I 279).
+Very similar to the blue water lily is the Small White Indian Water Lily, Nymphaea esculenta, with its white or sometimes yellow flower (Vv-a 200).
 Water lilies are often incorrectly called and confused with the lotus.
 See Sogandhika.